At Medical Center Plus Joint and Spine Center we do one thing: we help people overcome joint, spine, and arthritis pain.

 The neck, also called the cervical spine, begins at the base of the skull and contains seven small vertebrae.
 The cervical spine supports the full weight of your head, which is on average about 12 pounds.
 While the cervical spine can move your head in nearly every direction, this flexibility makes the neck very susceptible to pain and injury.
 Most often our conservative physical medicine techniques are able to resolve neck pain without resorting to more invasive measures.

 Shoulder pain is a very common condition and affects almost half of the U.S. Most patients feel some sort of pain, limited range of motion, an inability to engage in activities of daily living (ADL) or something more serious as a permanent disability.
-At Medical Center Plus we utilize some technologies for shoulder pain that, as far as we know, no one else in the area is using.
+At Medical Center Plus Joint and Spine Center we utilize some technologies for shoulder pain that, as far as we know, no one else in the area is using.

 Knee pain is increasingly becoming a more common problem in society and is a complaint we see frequently.
 The most common complaints associated with knee pain are considered the normal “wear and tear" and osteoarthritis.
 The symptoms and progression of osteoarthritis and knee pain can be reduced or eliminated through our individualized approach to pain management.